maxonlinux/opencore-asus-z390-i/README.md

 ## Important
 _<sub>PLEASE GENERATE YOUR OWN `MLB`, `ROM`, `SystemSerialNumber` and `SystemUUID` OR <ins>YOUR HACK WILL NOT BOOT</ins></sub>_\
-_<sub>USB MAP IS NOT PROVIDED, PLEASE MAKE YOUR OWN (YOU WILL NEED TO CHOOSE WHAT PORTS TO DISABLE AS NOT ALL OF THEM CAN FIT INTO 15 PORT LIMIT)</sub>_
+_<sub>USB MAP IS PROVIDED IN KEXTS, BUT PLEASE MAKE YOUR OWN (YOU WILL NEED TO CHOOSE WHAT PORTS TO DISABLE AS NOT ALL OF THEM CAN FIT INTO 15 PORT LIMIT)</sub>_